Lawtro37/NAT-bridge/README.md

 ---

 ## Notes
-- The warning `[WARN] Socket error: connection reset by peer` is common and often harmless.
 - If you get the warning `[WARN] [CONFLICT] Another host attempted to connect.
 Ignoring.` you may want to change your bridge ID.
 - The releases are released as executable files.
 - The launcher only works for realeases and is bundeled in the zip file with the `nat-tunnel.exe`.
-- When exiting in client mode it will say `[WARN] Multiplex error: Readable stream closed before ending`.
-- This project is basicly duct taped together so expect a bunch of random warnings. ¯\\\_(ツ)\_/¯

 ---